kryptokrona/kryptokrona-docs/guides/wallets/Using-checkpoints.md

 # Using Checkpoints to Sync Blockchain Faster

-Instead of verifying every block's cyptographic signature, use a pre-computed list to sinply check the signature matches the height.
+Instead of verifying every block's cyptographic signature, use a pre-computed list to simply check the signature matches the height.

 ## Setup